DigiDoc

-The format is used to legally sign and optionally encrypt file(s) like text documents as part of electronic transaction.
-All operations are done using a national id card, a hardware token, that has a chip with digital PKI certificates to verify a person's signature mathematically.
+The format is used to legally sign and optionally encrypt file(s) like text documents as part of electronic transactions.
+All operations are done using a national id-card, a hardware token, that has a chip with digital PKI certificates to verify a person's signature mathematically.
 Signed file is a container holding actual signed, unmodified files and hence operation does not require any support from software that created those files.

 Format container and its signatures can be created using application like qDigiDoc or a web service with user's web browser with signing extension.
 When an application is used, container is typically exchanged between signing parties as an email attachment until everyone has signed it and have their own complete copy.

 Web services also utilize identity cards for session authentication using an authentication certificate which is also stored on the id-card.

 Technical description

 DigiDoc container contains actual files and metadata, including a hash that represents those files.
 When signing, software sends content hash using standardised PKCS 11 interface to the user's id-card.
 After verifying the user's PIN, id-card signs the hash internally and returns a signature which is then stored into DigiDoc container.

 During the signing, the certificate validity of each signing party is checked, and a signed timestamp is retrieved, using an OCSP service.
 The signed timestamp makes it possible to prove later at what time a document was signed (as the timestamp is derived from the document hash) and that each signing certificate was not in certificate revocation list at the time of signing.
 Any signatures prior to the revocation are still valid (therefore, documents do not have to be resigned when the user receives new certificates).